Natalka-Pro/algorithms/README.md

 3. Sets

-4. "Dictionaries and counting sorting
+4. Dictionaries and counting sorting

 5. Prefix sums and two pointers